Laxmi Puja Date for 2019 in India – Sunday, November 27, 2019

 - The Muhurat that is not advisable for the Laxmi Puja is the Choghadiya Muhurat.

 - One should perform the Laxmi Puja when Sthir Lagna prevails during the Pradosh Kaal.

 Here’s how to perform Laxmi Puja:

 - Place a red cloth without any black mark on the floor.

 - Recite the mantras by holding some flowers and rice on the palms and sprinkle them on the idol of the Goddess.
-The cleaning ritual is takes place by placing the idol of Laxmi on a thali pouring water, milk, ghee, curd and honey.
+The cleaning ritual is taking place by placing the idol of Laxmi on a thali pouring water, milk, ghee, curd, and honey.